alexeygumirov/pandoc-for-pdf-how-to/README.md

     - Set the template variable KEY to the value VAL when rendering the document in standalone mode.
 This is generally  only  useful  when  the `--template`  option  is used to specify a custom template, since pandoc automatically sets the variables used in the default templates.
 If no `VAL` is specified, the key will be given the value true.
     - `lang`: one of the `KEY` parameters of `-V` which defines default document language.
+	- `subparagraph`: Is needed to start each chapter from the new page here.
+In the Eisvogel_mod.latex template necessary modifications are made.

 Additional useful options of the **pandoc** command are: